seagle0128/.emacs.d/README.md

     Session(`R`), Edit Config (`E`), Update(`U`), Recent Files (`r`), Bookmarks(`m`) and Projects(`p`).

-1. Does Centuar Emacs support Language Server Protocol (LSP)?
+1. Does Centaur Emacs support Language Server Protocol (LSP)?

     LSP is supported and enabled by default in Centuar Emacs now. `eglot` is the default client, and `lsp-mode` is another choice.
 Before use it you should